Find Grad Schools

 11 Yearly Graduations

 The 12th most popular school in the country for behavioral science majors who are seeking their master's degree is San Francisco State University.
 Roughly 27,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
 During the most recent year for which we have data, 11 people received their master's degree in behavioral science from SFSU.
-Of these students, 86% were women and 29% were members of underrepresented racial-ethnic groups.
-Data shows that SFSU graduates that hold this degree go on to make a median salary of $68,425.
+About 75% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #13